 The Counseling Department is here to offer students nonjudgmental support in negotiating the varied aspects of teen life and student experience here at LWHS.
-The counselor is a faculty member with time dedicated for students to utilize for supportive conversation, problem solving, and help with coping skills.
-All students on campus are welcome to speak with the the LWHS counselor if they desire.
+The counselors are faculty members with time dedicated for students to utilize for supportive conversation, problem solving, and help with coping skills.
+All students on campus are welcome to speak with the LWHS counselors if they desire.

-While the counselor is trained and licensed as a therapist, LWHS doesn’t offer ongoing psychotherapy on campus.
-This means that the counselor will not diagnose or offer treatment for any specific mental health disorders.
+While the counselors are trained and licensed as therapists, LWHS doesn’t offer ongoing psychotherapy on campus.
+This means that the counselors will not diagnose or offer ongoing treatment for any specific mental health disorders.

-The counselor is available to help students and families figure out whether or not they need or want therapy, as well as what kind of therapy might be a good fit.
-The department prioritizes maintaining an up to date network in order to help students and families find a therapist, agency, or program that most fully meets their needs.
+The counselors are available to help students and families figure out whether or not they need or want therapy, as well as what kind of therapy might be a good fit.
+The department prioritizes maintaining an up to date network in order to help students and families find a therapist, agency, or program to more fully meets their needs.

-The counselor is here to work with the families of LWHS students as they support their students in the varied aspects of their lives.
+The counselors are here to work with the families of LWHS students as they support their students in the varied aspects of their lives.